-HARRY: Matthew chapter 16 where Peter said...or Jesus said to Peter, “Blessed are you, Simon Barjona, for flesh and blood did not reveal this to you.”
+QUESTION: Matthew chapter 16, where Peter said - or Jesus said to Peter, “Blessed are you, Simon Bar-Jonah, for flesh and blood did not reveal this to you.”
 Where he said, “Thou art the Christ, the Son of the living God.”
-Then Jesus said this, “I also say to you,” is that a claim to deity.
-I also...when God the Father revealed to Him that Thou art the Christ and then He says, “I also say to you”?
+Then Jesus said this, “I also say to you,” is that a claim of deity?
+I also?
+When - God the Father revealed to Him that thou art the Christ and then He says, “I also say to you”?

 This article is also available and sold as a booklet.